splynx/docs/files/en/addons_modules/xero/xero.md

 - **Invoices** - enables/disables automatic syncing of invoices;
 - **Payments** - enables/disables automatic syncing of payments.

-If any of the above items are not enabled to sync automatically, we can manually sync items via the Web UI under `Config → Integrations → Splynx Xero Accounting`, with the export and import functions.
+If any of the above items are not enabled to sync automatically, we can manually sync items via the Web UI under `Finance → Xero Accounting`, with the export and import functions.

 ### Let's start with Xero

+Click on `Finance` item on the sidebar of Splynx and in the drop-down menu click on `Xero Accounting`.

 ![xero icon](xero_icon.png)